Standard Names: Blue Mussel, Green Mussel

 Farming methods for Mussels have very little impact on surrounding ecosystems, and can in fact be beneficial to marine environments.
 That's why they're a GFBF Favourite!

-AMCS lists both local farmed Blue Mussels and Imported NZ Green Mussels as BETTER CHOICE.
+AMCS lists local farmed Blue Mussels as a BETTER CHOICE.

 Blue Mussels produced by Spring Bay Mussels (Tas) and Kinkawooka Mussels (SA) have been certified as sustainable products by Friend Of The Sea.